-How to Keep Remote Work Safe: Cybersecurity Policies, VPNs and more
+Keeping Remote Work Safe: Cybersecurity Policies, VPNs And More

-Remote work has been a hot topic for about a year and a half now.
-While many initially thought of it as a temporary alternative that became necessary due to the pandemic, it’s looking more and more like it’s here to stay.
+While many people initially thought of remote work as a temporary alternative that became necessary due to the pandemic, it’s looking more and more like it’s here to stay.

-Whether fully remote or on some sort of hybrid schedule, cybersecurity is of the utmost importance for employees working from their home office.
-I was recently quoted in this TechRepublic article on the topic.
+Whether fully remote or on some sort of hybrid schedule, one of the most important considerations for people working remotely and their employers is cybersecurity.

-As president of Kelser, it’s my responsibility to make sure our employees are making the right decisions when it comes to cybersecurity.
-But, it’s also my responsibility to make sure our clients do the right things.
+As president of Kelser, it’s my responsibility to make sure our employees know how to make the right decisions when it comes to cybersecurity.

-Here are some things to consider when addressing the security challenges of a remote workforce:
+Here are some actions you can take to address the security challenges of a remote workforce:

-If you don't know where to start on a remote-work cybersecurity policy, NIST put out a comprehensive guide in plain language.
-They really lay it out.
-Follow this document and you’re going to have a very robust, secure remote workforce.
+If you don't know where to start on a remote-work cybersecurity policy, NIST offers a comprehensive list of resources in plain language.

 2. Monitor VPN Performance

-While VPNs are nearing ubiquity, shaky performance or lack of secure connectivity for employees can drive bad behavior.
+While virtual private networks (VPNs) are now commonplace, shaky performance or lack of secure connectivity for employees can drive bad behavior.
 For instance, if the VPN disconnects frequently or has slow performance, employees will naturally look for a workaround.

 No business owner wants an employee saving company files to their personal laptop because it's faster and easier.
 It’s just too risky from a cybersecurity perspective.

-We worked with a company that had an employee download a large amount of sensitive data to their laptop for this very reason.
-It was stolen from their vehicle, causing a significant data breach.
+I speak from experience.
+One of our customers had an employee who downloaded a large amount of sensitive data to their laptop because using the VPN was cumbersome.
+The laptop was stolen from the employee’s vehicle, causing a significant data breach.

 3. Consider Mobile Device Management